Code-Institute-Submissions/savasana_yoga/README.md

 5. Creating a SuperUser

-In order to access the admin site of a django website, you will need an admin account.
+To access the admin site of a Django website, you will need an admin account.

 To create one, you can run the following command, and input your information when prompted.